-Attending a private school means that it will be less likely that your child has classmates in their neighborhood/direct area.
+- If your child attends a private school, it will be less likely that your child will have classmates in their direct neighborhood/area, making playdates more difficult.
 Is this important to you and your child?
-Then equality important is the quality of schools when looking to purchase a home.
+If so, feeling good about the local school district becomes a higher priority.

-I have the area expertise to help you establish your priorities and navigate East Bay school district real estate.
+I have the area expertise to help you establish your priorities and navigate East Bay real estate and school districts.
 Call me at (925) 699.0031 to discuss how I can help you find the best home for your needs.

-See the difference a committed, full-service approach to real estate can make.
+See the difference a committed, full-service approach to real estate makea.